-The first few years the tour whizzed and whirred around Victoria, Daylesford, the Ottoway’s and the Dandenong’s but as the drought of the early part 2000’s took hold the tours settled into the Mornington Peninsular.
+The first few years the tour whizzed and whirred around Victoria, Daylesford, the Otway’s and the Dandenong’s but as the drought of the early part 2000’s took hold the tours settled into the Mornington Peninsula.

-The Mornington Peninsular is an excellent place to make world class pinot noir wines and an excellent place go mushrooming!
+The Mornington Peninsula is an excellent place to make world class pinot noir wines and an excellent place go mushrooming!

 We call Moorooduc Estate winery home for the mushroom tours and we are very joyous to do so, the hospitality of Richard and Jill McIntyre are legendary.